primev/primev-builder/README.md

 # Primev Block Builder

-This project implements the Primev block builder, based on Flashbots' fork of go-ethereum (geth).
+This project implements the Primev blockbuilder, based on Flashbots' fork of go-ethereum (geth).
 This version accepts a new cli flag for a Primev endpoint.
 When a block is built it will send it to the configured address.

 Big shoutout to flashbots for paving the way of PBS/mev research and setting standards that others can openly build on.
 Below info follows flashbots' open source builder docs: